John Codd

-John Codd was an Irish-born British Army corporal during World War II, who went on to serve in the German Intelligence service (Abwehr) and the Sicherheitsdienst, the foreign intelligence arm of the SS.
+John Codd (born 1912) was an Irish-born British Army corporal during World War II, who went on to serve in the German Intelligence service (Abwehr) and the Sicherheitsdienst, the foreign intelligence arm of the SS.

 Early life

 Codd was born in Mountrath, County Laois in 1912.
 Although he had limited formal education, he was a gifted linguist and knew French, German, and Spanish.
 He emigrated to Canada in 1929, but moved to Britain in 1931 and enlisted in the Royal Welsh Fusiliers.

 World War II experience

 1940 capture

 He served with this unit in the Far East until 1938 and was recalled to service in the Army in 1939.
 In 1940, he was dispatched with the British Expeditionary Force (BEF) to serve in France.
 He was wounded and captured by German forces.

 After he had been treated in a German field hospital, he was transferred to Stalag III B at Lannesdorf and interned from December 1940 to January 1941.
 Stalag III B acted as a screening camp for another camp Stalag XX A (301) at Friesack, also known as "Friesack Camp".